Rogomi/Traxion-ProjectLego-TechDoc/ios.md

 - `collectionView - didSelectItemAt` - is called when an image is tapped in the collection view
 - `scrollViewDidEndDecelerating` - manages the scrolling of the image
 - `getDisclaimers` - calls an endpoint to get the disclaimer text
+- `unmarkDefaultPhoto` - calls an endpoint to unmark the current default photo